cloudhan/sicp-pdf/README.md

 Source
 ------

-*For macOS Users:* The Inconsolata LGC and Linux Libertine fonts are not included in MacTex.
-You need to install them separately.
-Download the Inconsolata LGC fonts [here](https://github.com/MihailJP/Inconsolata-LGC/downloads) and the Linux Libertine fonts [here](http://sourceforge.net/projects/linuxlibertine/files/linuxlibertine/5.3.0/LinLibertineOTF_5.3.0_2012_07_02.tgz/download).
-To install the fonts system-wide, move all the downloaded `.otf` files into the `/Library/Fonts` folder.
-After completing these tasks, continue with the instructions below.
+The following font are needed:
+- Inconsolata LGC
+- Libertinus font family (A fork of the Linux Libertine and Linux Biolinum fonts with bugfixes and an OpenType math companion.)

+### Prerequisites on Arch Linux
+Install `otf-alegreya`, `otf-inconsolata-lgc-git` and  `otf-libertinus-git` fonts from AUR

+### Build
 The `src` directory contains both Texinfo and LaTeX sources.
 To recompile the book, go there and enter:

 ```bash